A new record in vibration and deformation measurement accuracy.

 Key markets:

-- Instrumentation and quality control
+- Quality and process control

 Technology

-- Flexible and conformable electronic substrate
+- Flexible, conformable electronic substrate

 Year founded: 2020